zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 # Templates and generic programming

-### Understand implicit interfaces and compile-time polymorphism
+### Item 41.
+Understand implicit interfaces and compile-time polymorphism

 We are familiar with explicit interfaces (one that is explicitly visible in the source code), and runtime polymorphism (via virtual function).